Harpurhey: Transport

 Manchester Metrolink light rail tram system has two stations close to Harpurhey, at Monsall and Central Park (North Manchester Business Park), which also borders Newton Heath.

 Religion

-There are a number churches in the district, including the Church of England Christ Church, built in 1838.
+There are a number of churches in the district, including the Church of England Christ Church, built in 1838.
 St Stephen's was founded in 1899 and closed in 1985, where is merged with Harpurhey United Church which became Harpurhey Community Church.

 Other churches include Park View Christ the Vine and Deeper Life.

 Harpurhey is in the Roman Catholic Diocese of Salford, and the Church of England Diocese of Manchester.

 Manchester General Cemetery in Harpurhey was founded in 1837 and is still open to existing grave-owners.
 Although now a municipal cemetery, it is believed that Harpurhey cemetery was originally a private undertaking taken over by the municipal authority in 1868.
 Harpurhey Cemetery became the final resting place of Hannah Beswick (in 1868), the Manchester Mummy. and Benjamin Brierley (1825–1896).